spokestack/spokestack.io/content/blog/how-to-make-a-better-voice-assistant/index.md

 ## Be Your Own Assistant

 As it turns out, it's not as hard as it used to be to handle voice commands in your app.
 Our whole mission at Spokestack is to continue making it easier.
-A [free account](/create) gives you access to everything from in-app wakeword detection to ASR, NLU, and TTS to read your responses.
+A [free account](/create) gives you access to everything from in-app wake word detection to ASR, NLU, and TTS to read your responses.
 Here are some of the benefits of turning your app into a purpose-built voice assistant using Spokestack libraries:

-- Use your own app name as a wakeword instead of users interacting with another voice assistant as a gatekeeper for _your_ app's features.
+- Use your own app name as a wake word instead of users interacting with another voice assistant as a gatekeeper for _your_ app's features.
 - Call your features and manage your scene transitions directly instead of relying on an external system being able to break the task down into simple steps.
 - Keep your user interactions private.
 - Gain insight into what your users _want to do_ with your app rather than the way they interact with the features they can see at any given time.